-- The Applicant will set up a pre-design meeting with his Engineer and the Planning and Engineering Departments to discuss the requirements of the Subdivision Regulations with regard to the completion of public improvements, required engineering certifications etc.10 - 2.
-The Applicant shall submit a completed layout application and 25 copies of the Layout Plat (see Section VIII.A) to the Planning Department 21 days prior to the monthly Planning Commission meeting.11 - 3.
-The Planning Department will set up a subdivision file and will start processing the subdivision application. - 4.
-The Layout Plan will be submitted to the Subdivision Committee for their review and comments.
-The committee will submit a recommendation to the Planning Commission for action at their next meeting.
-A representative or the Applicant's Engineer should attend the meetings of the Subdivision Committee and Planning Commission where his client's subdivision is discussed.
+- The Applicant will set up a pre-design meeting with his Engineer and the Planning and Engineering Departments to discuss the requirements of the Subdivision Regulations with regard to the completion of public improvements, required engineering certifications etc.10 - The Applicant shall submit a completed layout application and 25 copies of the Layout Plat (see Section VIII.A) to the Planning Department 21 days prior to the monthly Planning Commission meeting.11 - 3.
+The Planning Department will set up a subdivision file and will start processing the subdivision application.